Anachronisms in the Book of Mormon

-The list below summarizes the most prominent anachronisms, as well as perspectives of Latter Day Saint scholars and common apologetic rebuttals.

 Background

 According to Joseph Smith, the Book of Mormon was originally engraved on golden plates, which he received in 1827 from an angel named Moroni, whom Smith identified as a resurrected former inhabitant of the American continent.
-Smith claimed to translate the original text of the plates into English; the book says that a portion of the text was written on the plates in "reformed Egyptian".
+Smith said he translated the original text of the plates into English, and that a portion of the text was written on the plates in what he termed reformed Egyptian.

-The Book of Mormon is said to have taken place somewhere in the Americas from c.
+The Book of Mormon is attested by many believers in its authenticity to have taken place somewhere in the Americas from c.
 2500 BC to 420 AD, thus placing its events within the pre-Columbian era.

-Mainstream scholarly consensus is that the book's origin lies firmly in the 19th century and that Smith created it with the resources available to him, including the standard English translation of the Bible at the time, the King James Version (KJV).

-No manuscripts in the original language of the Book of Mormon are known to exist.
-No manuscripts or plates containing text similar to Egyptian or Hebrew have ever been excavated in the New World.
-Outside of Mormon scholars, there is a wide consensus that the archaeological record does not support the historicity of the Book of Mormon, and in most ways directly contradicts it.

 Smith stated that "the Book of Mormon is the most correct of any book on Earth", a claim repeated in modern introductions to the book.
-Modern apologists affirm that "when Joseph Smith referred to the Book of Mormon as the 'most correct book' on earth, he was referring to the principles that it teaches, not the accuracy of its textual structure", and therefore readers should not expect it to be "without any errors in grammar, spelling, punctuation, clarity of phrasing, [or] other such ways."
+Some modern apologists argue that "when Joseph Smith referred to the Book of Mormon as the 'most correct book' on earth, he was referring to the principles that it teaches, not the accuracy of its textual structure", and therefore readers should not expect it to be "without any errors in grammar, spelling, punctuation, clarity of phrasing, [or] other such ways."
 Indeed, the original title page of the Book of Mormon claims that "if there are faults [in the book] they are the mistakes of men".